 Direct from a digital signal

 When a digital signal has the right voltage and current drive capability, sometimes you can just connect an LED to it directly, with an appropriate current-limiting resistor.
 For instance, classic CMOS logic gates have basically rail-to-rail output.
 With those chips, logic low is 0V, logic high is the gate's power supply voltage (which might be 5V for MSI chips used in present-day hobbyist circuits; really traditional CMOS would operate at as much as 15V), and there is considerable drive capability, maybe a few tens of mA, at both voltages.
 So you can just calculate an appropriate resistor (design procedure given in my last entry) and use the logic signal to drive the LED.
-By connecting the LED to the positive supply or 0V, you can get positive logic (LED on when signal is high) or negative logic (LED on when signal is low), or even use two LEDs and have one driven each way.
+By connecting the LED to the positive supply or 0V, you can get positive logic (LED on when signal is high) or negative logic (LED on when signal is low), or even use two LEDs (each with its own current-limiting resistor) and have one driven each way.

 Note that any logic signal with the right voltage and current capability will work.
 It doesn't have to be a logic gate output, but could well be a microcontroller GPIO pin.